Battle Engine Aquila: Gameplay

-The Battle Engine has two modes of operation: "Jet mode" allows the Battle Engine to fly for a limited time, "Walker mode" transforms the Battle Engine into a mech-like walking tank.
-When the Battle Engine is in Walker Mode, its weapons are considerably stronger than when it is in Jet Mode, it is tougher but much slower.
+The Battle Engine has two modes of operation: "Jet mode" allows the Battle Engine to fly for a limited time, while "Walker mode" transforms the Battle Engine into a mech-like walking tank.
+When the Battle Engine is in Walker Mode, its weapons are considerably stronger than when it is in Jet Mode, and is tougher but much slower.

-There are, by the end, 4 different types of Battle Engine that one may choose to pilot: Pulsar, Blazer, Lancer and Sniper.
+There are 4 different types of Battle Engine that one may choose to pilot: Pulsar, Blazer, Lancer and Sniper.
 There are multiple weapons that are available for the Battle Engines that can be used.
 The Sniper Battle Engine only has 1 airborne weapon (the others have two each), the Vulcan Cannon, but it is the only ship that can engage a stealth mode, rendering it invisible.
 This capability drains the energy of the Battle Engine, in a similar fashion to the Jet Mode.

-The campaign provides at least 8 hours gameplay on the easiest difficulty, and each level presents you with a new threat or dilemma to tackle.
+The campaign provides at least 8 hours gameplay on the easiest difficulty, and each level presents a new threat or dilemma to tackle.
 There are a variety of boss - style unique enemies that play key roles on the battlefield, and a good variety of standard units to take on as well.
 The story's narrative and the characters within do little to enhance the game's entertainment value.

-The battles themselves are notably well simulated, with beach landings, ambushes and airborne landing craft, artillery raining down from naval forces while bombers and fighters engage each other overhead.
+The battles themselves are well simulated, with beach landings, ambushes and airborne landing craft, artillery raining down from naval forces while bombers and fighters engage each other overhead.

-The game also involves some strategic thinking, giving you the option of what targets to prioritize rather than giving you a specific objective.
-You may at any point choose to take out the enemies factories, distract their fighters, harass incoming landing craft or pick off specific targets.
+The game also involves some strategic thinking, giving the players the option of what targets to prioritize rather than giving them a specific objective.
+The players may at any point choose to take out the enemies factories, distract their fighters, harass incoming landing craft or pick off specific targets.